mecid/mecid.github.io/_posts/2020-07-02-the-difference-between-stateobject-environmentobject-and-observedobject-in-swiftui.md

 }
 ```

-> To learn more about using a single state container, take a look at my "Redux-like state container in SwiftUI.
-Basics." post.
+> To learn more about advanced techniques while using a single state container, take a look at my ["Redux-like state container in SwiftUI.
+Best practices."](/2019/09/25/redux-like-state-container-in-swiftui-part2/) post.

 #### @ObservedObject
 @*ObservedObject* is another way to subscribe and keep track of changes in *ObservableObject*.
 Unlike @*EnvironmentObject*, you have to make it explicitly.
 SwiftUI doesn't control the lifecycle of @*ObservedObject*, and you have to manage it yourself. @*ObservedObject* perfectly fits a case where you have an *ObservableObject* stored by @*StateObject*, and you want to share it with any reusable view.